kevin-fagan/go-links/README.md

 ## Setup

 Docker and configuration files are coming soon.
-For now, getting started is easy!
+Still, getting the project to run locally is easy!
 1. `make setup` (assuming you have sqlite3 insalled)
 2. `make run`